maarten-pennings/WordClock/README.md

 ```

 The (standard) timezone is known as CET, and you need to subtract 1 to get UTC.
-The daylight saving is known as CEST, and since it is not explicitly included, it defaults to on top of the standard time.
+The daylight saving is known as CEST, and since it is not explicitly included, it defaults to one top of the standard time.
 After the comma we find the start moment of the daylight saving period: it starts at month 3 (March), week 5, on Sunday (day 0).
-AFter the next comma, we find when daylight saving stops: at month 10 (October), week 5, day 0 (Sunday).
+After the next comma, we find when daylight saving stops: at month 10 (October), week 5, day 0 (Sunday).
 The start is at 02:00:00 (default), the stop is explicit at 03:00:00.

-See the [source](TimeKeeping) for morw details on this string.
+See the [source](TimeKeeping) for more details on this string.